 In 1972, under the leadership of Rev. E.L.
 Price, the City informed us about the need to upgrade our church.
-The land that was occupied by the old church was not enough to rebuild upon.
-We continued to trust in the Lord our God to make it possible for us to get new land to build our church.
-We began to have numerous rallies, dinner and candy sales, four gospel programs, quartet singing, and annual auxiliary anniversaries.
+The land that was occupied by the old church was not enough to rebuild on.
 Sister H.C.
 Hutchison, at the time had land for sale just behind our old sanctuary on 228 Lucky Lane.
 The deacons contacted Sister Hutchinson about the land.
-The trustees took business into their hands, and she agreed to sell the land for a purchase price of $12,000.00 on September 9, 1976.
+The trustees approached her, and she agreed to sell the land for a purchase price of $12,000.00 on September 9, 1976.
 The documentation is recorded as September 22, 1976.
-This holy spot was the same land where the first members had rented a house for church services years ago.
+This was the same land where the first members had rented a house for church services years ago.

 On January 11, 1976, the Rev. L.L.
-Hancock came to us and was elected pastor, along with deacons, trustee boards, and the congregation.
+Hancock was elected pastor, along with deacons, trustee boards, and the congregation.
 The congregation came in agreement with Pastor Hancock for the design of a new sanctuary.
-We chose Apple Tree Contractors to build a brick structure with dining hall, Pastor’s Study, kitchen and two bathrooms, all at the cost of $55,920.00.
-God blessed under the leadership of Rev. L.L.
-Hancock, to obtain a loan from First Federal Bank.
+The leadership chose Apple Tree Contractors to build a brick structure with dining hall, Pastor’s Study, kitchen and two bathrooms, all at the cost of $55,920.00.
+Under the leadership of Rev. L.L.
+Hancock, a loan was obtained from First Federal Bank.
 Then on September 11, 1977, we marched into our new church at 228 Lucky Lane to have our first services.
-Our speaker for the Sunday morning service was Rev. E.L.
-Price of Chester.
-Then our Sunday evening speaker as Rev. McMoore of Chester, S.C. and our guest was the Boyd Hill Choir.

 In September 1998 plans were made to build a new sanctuary and start a Senior Adult Day Care Center by utilizing the old church building.
-The first sketch by Jackson Architect of Atlanta, G.A. was presented to the church for approval in November 1998.
-The plans were approved and Benefits, USA inc. was the consultants.
+The first sketch by Jackson Architect of Atlanta, GA was presented to the church for approval in November 1998.
+The plans were approved and Benefits, USA Inc. were the consultants.
 The First Calvary Adult Day Care Center was established on December 31, 1999.
-Our new sanctuary was consulted by Benefits USA and Robin Jones.
+Our new sanctuary was consulted by Benefits USA Inc. and Robin Jones.
 We received our 501c (3) on March 8, 1999.